vijayskk/LunarCad2.0/README.md

 ## Chapter 8 - Preparing the New Board for the First Program

 * Burning the bootloader using Arduino as ISP
-* Programming the new Arduino with CP2102 USB-Serial
+* Programming the new Arduino with CP2102 USB-Serial.
+Driver is [Here](pololu-cp2102-windows-220616.zip)
 * Running the first program

 ## Bonus Chapter